- American Physical Society Sites

 If donating to a specific campaign, please note the campaign in the memo.

-APS is grateful for each of the gifts and pledges received in support of its mission to advance and diffuse the knowledge of physics for the benefit of scientific commnuity and society at large.
-We are pleased to recognize our generous donors in our annual report and Leadership Circle.
+APS is grateful for each of the gifts and pledges received in support of its mission to advance and diffuse the knowledge of physics for the benefit of the scientific commnuity and society at large.
+We are pleased to recognize our generous donors in our annual report in the Leadership Circle and the Legacy Circle.

 APS is a 501(c)(3) nonprofit organization.
 Contributions to the Society are tax-deductible to the extent permitted by law.